intel/llvm/sycl/doc/syclcompat/README.md

 * Clear distinction between core SYCL API and the compatibility interface via separate namespaces.

+## Important Disclaimer

+SYCLcompat state is experimental.
+Its functionalities have been implemented but are not assured to remain consistent in the future.
+The API is subject to potential disruptions with new updates, so exercise caution when using it.

 ## Notice

 Copyright © 2023-2023 Codeplay Software Limited.
 All rights reserved.